Frank Eisenhauer

-Frank Eisenhauer (born 9 June 1968 in Augsburg) is a German astronomer and astrophysicist, scientific member of the Max Planck Society, director of the Max Planck Institute for Extraterrestrial Physics (MPE), and a professor at Technical University of Munich.
+Frank Eisenhauer (born 9 June 1968 in Augsburg) is a German astronomer and astrophysicist, scientific member of the Max Planck Society, director of the Max Planck Institute for Extraterrestrial Physics (MPE), and a professor at the Technical University of Munich (TUM).
 He is best known for his contributions to interferometry and spectroscopy and the study of the black hole at the centre of the Milky Way.

 Life

 Eisenhauer grew up in Augsburg.
 In 1987, he graduated from the Justus-von-Liebig Gymnasium in Neusäß and then did his military service with the Mountain Signal Battalion 8 in Murnau.
 Eisenhauer is widowed, has three children and lives in Munich.

 Studies

-Eisenhauer studied physics at the Technical University of Munich (1988–1995) and has been working at the Max Planck Institute for Extraterrestrial Physics (MPE) since his diploma thesis in 1995.
-There, he wrote his doctoral thesis under later Nobel Laureate Reinhard Genzel and received his doctorate from the Ludwig Maximilian University of Munich in 1998.
-In 2011, Eisenhauer habilitated at the Technical University of Munich.
+Eisenhauer studied physics at the Technical University of Munich (TUM) (1988–1995) and has been working at the Max Planck Institute for Extraterrestrial Physics (MPE) since his diploma thesis in 1995.
+There, he wrote his doctoral thesis under later Nobel Laureate Reinhard Genzel and received his doctorate from LMU Munich in 1998.
+In 2011, Eisenhauer habilitated at TUM.